First Home Scheme

 Note: Duplexes fall under the house price limits.

-Your mortgage must be with a participating lender
+5. Your mortgage must be with a participating lender and you must have a deposit

 You must borrow the maximum amount available to you from one of these lenders.
 Under Central Bank rules, the limit for mortgage borrowing for first-time buyers is 4 times your gross annual income.
 If you are a non-first-time home buyer, the limit is 3.5 times your gross annual income.